-There is no storage space on campus for personal student belongings.
-The College assumes no liability and students must take all personal property with them when moving out of the residence hall.
-Items left in public spaces (Lounges, hallways, etc.) will be considered abandoned by students and will be disposed of.
-There is no storage on campus for special interest groups.
+There is no storage space on campus for personal student belongings or College provided furniture.
+The College assumes no liability for personal student belongings and students must take all personal property with them when moving out of the residence hall.
+Items left in public spaces (Lounges, hallways, stairwells, etc.) will be considered abandoned by students and will be disposed of.
+There is no storage on campus for special interest housing groups.